 8x8, pieces are placed next to each other on all squares, both black and white.

-Each player has 16 pieces.
-The pieces are set in two rows - in such a way that one row at the very bottom and the one at the top of the board are empty.
+in such a way that one row at the very bottom and the one at

-Pieces can move only straight - forwards or sideways.
-Diagonal or backward movements are not allowed.
+straight - forwards or sideways.
+Diagonal or backward

-The player should choose the most numerous capturing i.e. to get a maximum number of the opponent's pieces.
+capturing i.e. to get a maximum number of the opponent's

 A pawn becomes a king on condition that it reaches the promotion line on the opponent's side - a pawn does not have to stop on that line (similarly to the Russian draughts).
 A king can move any number of squares, horizontally or vertically (following the same rules as the rook in chess).